 If you're a hiker in Pennsylvania and you're not hitting the trail during the winter months, you are truly missing out.
 The state has more than its fair share of excellent routes to explore even after the snow starts to fly.
-These five hikes are our absolute favorites during the winter months, providing plenty of scenic views, wonderful challenges, and a healthy dose of solitude along the way.
+These five hikes are our absolute favorites for trekking in winter months, providing plenty of scenic views, wonderful challenges, and a healthy dose of solitude along the way.

 The Pinnacle Trail and Pulpit Rock Loop: Kempton

 The Appalachian Trail stretches across Pennsylvania, offering thru-hikers an enticing glimpse of what the Keystone State has to offer in terms of natural beauty.
 One of the best stretches of that particular leg of the AT is the Pinnacle Trail with the Pulpit Rock extension.
 The entire route covers more than 9 miles and features 1300 feet of vertical gain along the way.
-This makes it a moderately difficult hike during the summer months and a bit more challenging when the snow starts to fly.
+This makes it a moderately difficult hike during the summer months and a bit more challenging when it's covered with a fresh blanket of snow.

 For their efforts, hikers are rewarded with stunning views from two distinct vantage points high up on the trail.
-During the winter, those views become even more breathtaking when covered in a fresh blanket of powder.
-Be warned, however, that later in the in the winter you may need snowshoes to pass through parts of the trail after the snow has had a chance to accumulate.
+During the winter, those views become even more breathtaking when when fresh powder falls across the landscape.
+Be warned, however; later in the in the winter you may need snowshoes to safely pass through parts of the trail after the snow has had a chance to accumulate.